zilishen/documentation/content/nms/nim/how-to/usage-tracking/count-nginx-plus-instances.md

 ### Counting Instances without the NGINX Agent {#counting-without-nginx-agent}

-To count your NGINX Plus instances without NGINX Agent, you can set up an [HTTP Health Check]({{< relref "nginx/admin-guide/load-balancer/http-health-check" >}}) on your NGINX Plus instances to report information to Instance Manager.
-This will require you to edit your NGINX configuration.
+To track your NGINX Plus instances without NGINX Agent, you can set up an [HTTP Health Check]({{< relref "nginx/admin-guide/load-balancer/http-health-check" >}}) on your NGINX Plus instances to report tracking information to NGINX Instance Manager.
+This will require you to add the following to your NGINX Plus configuration:

 ```nginx
 ### F5 / NGINX Required Configuration Code ###